benjamingro/angular-playground/README.md

 # AngularPlayground

+This project documents the first phase of my learning journey into Angular.
+The inspiration for this project was the React Playground that I created for the MIT xPRO Professional Certificate in Coding: Full Stack Development with MERN course.
+I re-wrote all of the React components in Angular as a self-learning exercise.

  This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.3.

 ## Development server